nvimpel/chipwhisperer/docs/source/virtual-box-inst.rst

 * Click on the :code:`NAT` table entry (typically VMnet8) and click on :code:`NAT Settings...` Take note of the Subnet Address of this entry

-* Under the Port Fowarding table, click :code:`Add` and fill in the following settings:
+* Under the Port Forwarding table, click :code:`Add` and fill in the following settings:
     * :code:`Host port:                  8888`
     * :code:`Type:                       TCP`
     * :code:`Virtual machine IP address: <subnet address>`